Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 ```

-As depicted in the above code,  **EmbeddedPython::initAll** will expose CPP
-definitions necessary to run simulation as python module so that python script
+GEM5 defines EmbeddedPython class in CPP to provide all functions and attributes
+for developer to export through the pybind11.
+The **EmbeddedPython::initAll**
+function exposes the required C++ definitions for running the simulation.
+Upon
-can utilize CPP implementation.
-After export, it executes m5Main function to
+export, it then executes the m5Main function, transferring control from the CPP
-transfer control to Python from the executable.
-Let's first see how GEM5 bind
-CPP classes to python through EmbeddedPython class.

-#### Pybind Initialization (export CPP as python module)
-Pybind11 allows python script to access CPP implementation through the format
-of python module.
-Therefore, after CPP exports through pybind11, python script
-can access CPP implementation by exporting python module easily.
+to Python.

 ```cpp
 // src/sim/init.cc